slowkow/slowkow.com/content/notes/harmony-animation.md

 # Install packages

-These are the critical R packages used in this post:
+These are the critical R packages I used to write this note:

 - [MUDAN] by [Jean Fan]
 - [Harmony] and [presto] by [Ilya Korsunsky]